Green Network Energy: Contact Number, Address & Email

 Moving Home with Green Network Energy

 Along with all the excitement of moving home can come a lot of added stress.
-Just as with your other utilities suppliers, you’re going to want to make sure Green Network Energy is aware of your plans to relocate.
+Just as with your other utilities suppliers, you’re going to want to make sure the new supplier,EDF Energy, is aware of your plans to relocate.

 You’ll need to provide details of your final meter readings on the day you move.
-The easiest way to do this is by calling the freephone number 0800 520 0202 throughout the week between 8am and 6.30pm or Saturday from 9am until 1pm.
+The easiest way to do this is by calling the number 0333 200 5100 throughout the week between 8am and 6pm or Saturday from 8am until 2pm.
 Don’t forget to have your account number and new address details at hand, so Green Network Energy can send your final bill or process any refunds if necessary.

 If you’re moving home outside of operating hours, or on a Sunday or bank holiday, you can also submit your meter reading through the online form on its website.
-If you can’t provide final meter readings for whatever reason, Green Network Energy will make a calculation based on your energy usage history and bill you for this estimate.
+If you can’t provide final meter readings for whatever reason the new supplier, EDF Energy, will make a calculation based on your energy usage history and bill you for this estimate.

-Want to get an idea of how much gas and electricity you’re really using?Check out our online consumption tool to work out your energy usage and see where you could cut back.
+To get an estimate of how much gas and electricity you’re using,visit Selectra’s online consumption tool and get an idea of where you might be able to cut back.

-Don’t forget to let Green Network Energy know when you are planning to move out!If you do, your account will stay open until the new owners or tenants get in touch with the supplier.
+Don’t forget to let EDF Energy know when you are planning to move out!If you forget, your account will stay open until the new owners or tenants get in touch with the supplier.

 Green Network Energy emergency contact number

-In case of any emergency, such as a gas leak, you can use the following Green Network Energy contact numbers.
+In case of any emergency, such as a gas leak, you can use the following contact numbers.

 Gas Emergency number